 None of us are getting any younger, that’s for sure.
 Yet so many people live in denial of this fact, Stanzak says.
 The truth is that each of us has risk factors that could affect financial security.
 Good savers are honest about their particular risks—advancing age, tenuous job security, chronic health problems, family issues, etc.—and plan their savings to account for them.
-Get a look at these simple ways to make some extra cash, fast.

 Good savers do not feel entitled

 “Too many people have this attitude of entitlement,” Stanzak says.
 “They get caught up in ‘I work hard, so I should have this because I earned it.'”
 But if you can’t afford a nice car or a day at the spa, you shouldn’t buy it, no matter how hard you work or how strongly you feel you deserve it.

 Good savers use online savings accounts and credit unions

 Online savings accounts generally offer a better interest rate than traditional brick-and-mortar banks, Woroch says.
 “Good savers also shop around to ensure they don’t get charged bank fees and may use a credit union instead.”
 Learn when you shouldn’t use your credit card for payment.

 Good savers make saving easy and automatic